Kiriki-liszt/Sky_Blue_EQ4/README.md

 # Sky Blue EQ4

 Sky Blue EQ4 is maag-like tone shaping eq.
+Runs in double precision 64-bit internal processing.
+Also double precision input / output if supported.
 Internal sample rated fixed at 192/176.2kHz in 48/44.1kHz, 96/88.1kHz, 192/176.2kHz sample rates.
 It does run under 44.1kHz, but may have some EQ curve cramping.
 At 48/44.1kHz - x4 oversampling is on with 24 sample latency, and at 96/88.1kHz - x2 oversampling is on with 12 sample latency.